scrtlabs/protocol/docs/source/SecretContracts.rst

 the other party?

-Inside your ``dapp`` terminal, enter the ``/contracts`` folder and create a new file called ``MillionairesProbblem.sol`` and paste the following contract code within
+Inside your ``dapp`` terminal, enter the ``/contracts`` folder and create a new file called ``MillionairesProblem.sol`` and paste the following contract code within
 it: ::

  pragma solidity ^0.4.17;